 March 2, 2013

 It’s been a while now since I wrote about the game development process (over 4 years to be precise, how time flies).
 I’d still recommend you go check out that post, but the other day I realised a few of things.
 First of all, some things have changed very slightly in how we generally work with clients (nothing major, but when common issues come up with clients, you tend to adjust).
 Secondly, although it does a pretty good job of breaking down the development steps with visual examples, it doesn’t really go into what’s required from your end (the client).
-I also wanted to go through some common queries as well as expand on some questions on our FAQs page, to clarify a few things.
+I also wanted to go through some common queries as well, to clarify a few things.
 I’d really recommend you read the FAQs as well, as there are some things in there that I won’t touch on here.
 Of course you can check out a bit more info on our advergaming services page as well.
 Anyway, here we go…

 You email or call us and we have a little chat about roughly what you want (or you may not even be sure you want an advergame yet, in which case we’re happy to discuss it with you and answer any questions, to help you make up your mind if it’s right for you).
 This can go one of two ways, either:

 - You have no idea what you want (other than an advergame obviously) – In this case we will need some info about your business, what you do and what you’re hoping to achieve with an advergame.
 It’s also extremely helpful (well practically essential) if you can give an idea of your budget in this case.
 This just saves us wasting too much time suggesting concepts that are beyond your means.
 It gives us some focus and lets us work out what is and isn’t possible within your budget, before we start suggesting grand ideas that just leave you saying “HOW MUCH!?!?!”.
 Conversely, you may have quite a substantial budget and want to go for something more complex than what we’ve suggested.
 Either way it’s much more efficient if we know what we’re aiming for from the start.